 1. Shares and bonds;

-2. Checks, savings and additional certificates.
+2. Checks, savings and supplementary certificates.

 1. The essence of the deposit policy of a commercial bank